 As a documentarist, my work in film is deeply rooted in reality.
 And yet, as a photographer I rarely find interest in portraying the world as it is.
 That is why, with the exception of some of my work, most times I end up looking at the abstract side of reality - to capture through the lens of the camera what the naked eye can't see.

-When I observe the smaller and often hidden folds of the physical world, the apparent wall that separates reality from the abstract seems to crumble - the shape of the visible opens up to new territories and interpretations.
+In observing the smaller and often hidden folds of the physical world, the apparent wall that separates reality from the abstract seems to crumble - the shape of the visible opens up to new territories and interpretations.

 I call my photographic exploration of those territories Still Motion, two apparently contraddicting concepts, wonderfully woven together by Japanese author Yukio Mishima’s reflection - “When you look at the world with knowledge, you realize that things are unchangeable and at the same time are constantly being transformed.”